9 Tips for Finding a Healthier Life with Diabetes

 There are many options to make your life easier, from finding the right foods for you to starting an exercise routine or finding a helpful resource.

-For National Diabetes Month, Stephenie Brown, a health coach with BlueCross, offers some tips for tackling top concerns for individuals with diabetes.
+For American Diabetes Month, Stephenie Brown, a health coach with BlueCross, offers tips to help people with diabetes tackle top concerns:

 1. Know what is important to you